zenotech/netcdf-c/docs/compression.md

 2. *varid* -- Variable ID

-3. *deflatep* -- If this pointer is non-NULL, the name of the compression algorithm for this variable will be stored into this parameter.
+3. *algorithm* -- If this pointer is non-NULL, the name of the compression algorithm for this variable will be stored into this parameter.
-This is a constant and the caller should not free this value.
 \ref ignored_if_null.

-4. *nparamsp* -- The number of valid parameters will be stored here.
+4. *argcp* -- If non-NULL, return the number of unsigned int parameters in argv.
 \ref ignored_if_null.

-5. *paramsp* -- The parameters for the specified compression algorithm will be stored into this vector.
+5. *argv* -- The parameters for the specified compression algorithm will be stored into this memory.
+\ref ignored_if_null.

 The possible return codes are as follows.
 - *NC_NOERR* -- No error.